Updated: April 13, 2026

 Photo by Ryan Ancill on Unsplash

-Before launching any promotional activity, it's important to define your objectives clearly.
+Before you begin any promotional activity, it's important to define your objectives.
 What do you want to accomplish with this album release?
-Increased streams, an expanded email list, more social media engagement, or perhaps getting more press coverage?
-Identifying specific, measurable, achievable, relevant, and time-bound (SMART) goals provides a framework for your pre-release efforts.
+More streams?
+Grow your email list?
+More social media engagement?
+Perhaps get more press coverage?
+Identifying specific, measurable, achievable, relevant, and time-bound (SMART) goals gives you a framework for the steps you need to take before your release.

 It’s also equally important to have a deep understanding of your target audience.
 Who are you trying to reach with your music?
 What are their listening habits, online behaviors, and preferred platforms?
-Tailoring your messaging and promotional strategy to resonate with your ideal listener significantly increases their chances of listening.
+Tailoring your messaging and promotional strategy to connect with your ideal listener increases their chances of listening.

 Telling Your Album's Story